 Education is key to providing vulnerable children with the tools they need to grow, develop, and give back to their communities.

-Lead by Iraq war veteran, Zack Bazzi, EPIC launched TentEd in April 2014, a rapid impact project to support the education of refugee and displaced children in Iraq.
-The goal is to improve and normalize the lives of dislocated youth by contributing to a stable, well-equipped educational environment.
+Led by Iraq war veteran Zack Bazzi, EPIC launched TentEd in April 2014 as a rapid impact project to support the education of refugee and displaced children in Iraq.

 - a school library with Arabic language books